 Political science faculty and majors, others in political science classes, and students of other majors interested in political questions together pursue a variety of activities beyond the classroom.
 Below is a partial list of ongoing activities in which political science students participate, most of which were started, and are sustained, on student initiative.
 We are often open to new ideas.

-Each year, political science students elect four junior and four senior majors to represent student interests in the Political Science Department.
+Each year, political science students elect five junior and five senior majors to represent student interests in the Political Science Department.
 Liaison Committee members participate in department meetings and in the selection of new faculty, as well as sponsor presentations and initiate departmental events.

-The Career Planning and Placement center in Weston Hall has collected a great deal of information on summer internships, both paid and unpaid.
+The ’68 Center for Career Exploration has collected a great deal of information on summer internships, both paid and unpaid.
 Williams College also grants Mead internships, to approximately ten students annually, to enable students to pursue work in the public interest.
 Depending on the student’s resources, the Mead Committee provides a grant or loan to help support the student through the summer.

 Winter Study Trips